Abhinavgit123/Rate-limit/ratelimit/README.md

 ## **Deployment steps**

-To build and run the application you need to have Maven and JDK8(preferably latest version).
+To build and run the application you need to have Maven and JDK(preferably latest version).
 1. To build it, run the command: **mvn clean install**
-2. Go to the target directory and run the command: **java -jar ratelimit-0.0.1-SNAPSHOT.jar**
+2. Go to the target directory and run the command: **java -jar ratelimit-0.0.1-SNAPSHOT.jar** (OR) Clone the project in IDE,configure and run the              application
 3. Send a POST request to http://localhost:8080/v1/ratelimit/limitcheck with the request header containing "userid" key,corresponding value and "edition" key,corresponding value (Note:"edition" is not a mandatory header,if not applicable it would be considered as free edition).